Walking Control Based on Step Timing Adaptation: Introduction

 \subsection{Viability and capturability constraints}

 Viability theory \cite{aubin1991viability} is an appealing framework to discuss the stability of walking.
 The viability kernel includes all the states from which it is possible to avoid falling \cite{wieber2002stability}.
-Computing this kernel is generally not tractable but it has been argued in \cite{wieber2008viability} that it is sufficient to limit an integral of the states of the system over several previewed steps to guarantee walking long-term stability \cite{wieber2016modeling}.
-In general, viability can be guaranteed by setting a terminal condition on the states in a previewed number of steps as a sufficient condition \cite{takenaka2009real,englsberger2015three}, or by minimizing other forms of viability \cite{kajita2003biped,wieber2006trajectory,herdt2010online}.
-As a result, the majority of walking pattern generators today consider several steps of preview to optimize walking as we discussed above.
+Computing this kernel is generally not possible but it has been argued \cite{wieber2008viability} that it is sufficient to limit an integral of the states of the system over several previewed steps to guarantee long-term walking stability \cite{wieber2016modeling}.
+In general, viability can be guaranteed by setting a terminal condition on the states when considering several steps \cite{takenaka2009real,englsberger2015three}, or by minimizing any derivative of the CoM over a sufficiently large horizon \cite{kajita2003biped,wieber2006trajectory,herdt2010online}.
+As a result, the majority of walking pattern generators today consider several steps of preview to optimize walking.

-Capturability, i.e. the ability to come to a stop after a certain number of steps, is a concept developed in \cite{pratt2006capture}.
-In \cite{koolen2012capturability}, an extensive capturability analysis is performed for the LIPM and its extension.
-In particular, a bound for the infinite-step capturability set is computed, which is equivalent to computing the viablity set of the LIPM.
-It is a very valuable result, as this can guarantee viability without the need to consider several walking steps, therefore significantly simplifying the walking pattern generator problem.
+Capturability is the ability to come to a stop after a certain number of steps and was extensively analyzed for the LIMP and its extension in \cite{koolen2012capturability}.
+Based on an N-step capturability analysis, \cite{de2012foot} proposed a heuristic approach that tries to find the gait parameters that bring the robot back to a desired gait cycle by taking the least number of steps.
+In \cite{koolen2012capturability}, in particular, a bound for the infinite-step capturability set is computed, which is almost equivalent to computing the viablity set of the LIPM.
+It is a very valuable result, as this can guarantee viability without the need to consider several walking steps and without over-constraining the system, therefore significantly simplifying the walking pattern generator problem.
 To the best of our knowledge, this bound has never been used to synthesize a walking pattern generator.